leoniegaida/get_next_line/README.md

 1. compile
 2. manually run ./a.out to iterate through all malloc calls (wrapper sets one after one =NULL)

-don't change anything while iterating, or test won't work properly if you test, change somehting, want to test again: delete STATE_FILE and OUTPUT_FILE before next test
+don't change anything while iterating, or test won't work properly.

+if you test, change somehting, want to test again: delete STATE_FILE and OUTPUT_FILE before next test

 ## Thoughts on future implementations: